satyrius/cmsplugin-feedback/README.rst

 ------
 It works fine and tested under ``Python 2.7``.
 The following libraries are required

-- ``Django`` 1.5 or 1.6 (we droped support for Django 1.4, and do not support Django 1.7)
+- ``Django`` 1.5 or 1.6 (we dropped support for Django 1.4, and do not support Django 1.7)
-- ``django-cms`` >= 3.0 (we recommend you to use Django CMS 3.0 and higher, contact us if you need prior CMS versions supports and have some issues)
+- ``django-cms`` >= 3.0 (we recommend to use Django CMS 3.0 and higher, contact us if you need prior CMS versions supports and have some issues)
 - ``django-simple-captcha`` >= 0.4.1

-JavaScipt
+JavaScript
 ---------

-The feedback form use ``jQuery`` to post form data asynchronously.
+The feedback form uses ``jQuery`` to post form data asynchronously.
-You should take care of this library and include it to your page directly, or to add it to your assets builder, etc.
+You should take care of this library and include it to your page directly, or add it to your assets builder, etc.

 Installation
 ============